CERTIFICATE OF EXCELLENCE - FOUNDATIONS OF IMPACT EVALUATION

 Ideal candidates for this program include new staff entering a research and evaluation function in DSM consultancies, consultancies that specialize in research and evaluation, government, state and regional energy organizations and large utilities with in-house evaluation needs (National Grid, etc.).

-As mentioned before, the course will be delivered in two parts:
+The course will be delivered in two parts:

 - Course 1: Delivered online.
 Self-paced.